2nrwls/audio/README.md

-# Audio BBcode
+# Audio BBCode

 A [Flarum](http://flarum.org) extension.
-Adds an [audio] BBcode.
+Adds an [audio] BBCode.
 This is compatible with my SM2 audio extension; feel free to install and use both.
 Let your members decide which they want to use.
-This is not needed if you use my BBBBcode extension because that extension already includes this extact BBcode.
-This extension is only for those who do not want all the other codes that come with BBBBcode and only need the audio code.
+This is not needed if you use my BBBBCode extension because that extension already includes this extact BBCode.
+This extension is only for those who do not want all the other codes that come with BBBBCode and only need the audio code.

 ### Usage
 ~~~